marina601/discover-malta/README.md

 ### Clone This Project

--It is important to note that this project will not run locally unless an env.py file has been set up by the user which contains -the local variables used in Heroku which have all been kept secret in keeping with best security practices.
+- It is important to note that this project will not run locally unless an env.py file has been set up by the user which contains -the local variables used in Heroku which have all been kept secret in keeping with best security practices.

 - Log into GitHub.
 - Select the repository.